Register company in Cyprus

 There are many types of business structures in Cyprus.
 When deciding the most suitable entity type, it is important to consider various factors that include but are not limited to the availability of personal liability protection, tax ramifications, ownership and management flexibility as well as compliance requirements.

 Each business entity will come with its distinctive features.
-Before the start of the engagement, Tetra Consultants will fully understand your business before recommending the most optimum business entity in Cyprus.
+Before the start of the engagement to register company in Cyprus, Tetra Consultants will fully understand your business before recommending the most optimum business entity in Cyprus.

 Some considerations we take into account include the type of business activity, tax obligations and nationalities of shareholders and directors.
 Our consultants will also offer more information on the requirements imposed to set up these entities.